microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaDirectorySetting.md

 ## Description

 The `Remove-EntraBetaDirectorySetting` cmdlet removes a directory setting from Microsoft Entra ID.
-Specify `-Id` removes a directory setting.

 ## Examples